andornaut/gog/README.md

 Available Commands:
-  add         Add files or directories to a repository apply       Create symbolic links from a repository's files to the root filesystem git         Run a git command in a repository help        Help about any command remove      Remove files or directories from a repository repository  Manage repositories
+  add         Add files or directories to a repository apply       Link a repository's contents to the filesystem git         Run a git command in a repository's directory help        Help about any command remove      Remove files or directories from a repository repository  Manage repositories